View More guides on Cyber Threat Intelligence

 However, cyber awareness alone is not enough to stay safe from and defend against the growing arsenal of cyber threats.

-Cyber situational awareness
+What is Cyber situational awareness

 Cyber awareness must be fostered alongside cyber situational awareness.
 The latter provides not only a holistic view of cyberspace but, also offers specific threat information and threat intelligence about the cyber threat landscape.

 Cyber situational awareness bolsters an organization’s ability to detect and comprehend real-time information about emerging cyber threats such as malware, vulnerabilities, phishing attacks and threat actors.
 Cyber situational awareness should incorporate real-time role-based, location-based and business unit-based threat intelligence and information - all of which can empower the SecOps and the incident response and management teams to make better-informed decisions on how best to respond to potential threats.